dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_example_constrained_xnor.rst

     For this simple example with its single chain, unembedding consists of mapping qubits 4, 1 to variables :math:`a, c`, and qubits 0, 5 to variable :math:`b`.
-The results in the table above unembed to:
+The results in the table above unembedded to:

     *   Row 1: Solution :math:`(a, b, c) = (1, 0, 0)` with energy :math:`-1`
         was found 206 times.